remotehack/remotehack.github.io/pages/podcast.md

 ## Take part

-Either be available on the day of a Remote Hack and make some sort of audible confirmation noise when somebody asks "who wants to podcast?", or alternatively asynchronously leave a voice message at any time here: [Send a voice message](https://anchor.fm/remotehack-live-messages/message)
+Be available on the day of a Remote Hack and make some sort of audible confirmation noise when somebody asks "who wants to podcast?"

 ## Tune in